 TIP: If the Member wants to purchase challenge coins for campaign use, you may use principal campaign funds to pay for challenge coins that have the campaign's identifying marks, such as a campaign seal or slogan, imprinted on them.
 The coins may not contain the words "House of Representatives," "United States Congress," or "congressional," unless clearly in the context describing the office for which the Member is running.
 Further, the coins may not include any likeness of any official seal, including the Seal of the United States, or the Seal of the House or the Congress.
 A coin that displays the House seal purchased from the House gift shop may not be used by the Member's campaign.
 You can find additional guidance on challenge coins from the Committee on House Administration in the Members' Congressional Handbook.
-The Member's office should also contact the FEC about campaign challenge coins to confirm the proposal meets all campaign laws.
+The Member's all campaign laws.